GuyMaalouf/WildProcedures-checklist-generator/README.md

-# Drone Operations Checklist Generator
+# WildProcedures: The Drone Operations Checklist Generator

 A standalone Python tool for generating customized drone operation checklists and procedure manuals in PDF format.